santiagob95/math-quiz/README.md

 ### Math Quiz App for primary school children

 To run this project you need to have [Node.js](https://nodejs.org/en/download/) installed in your machine

+Runthe following commandline in the "backend" folder
+#### `npm install express cors mongoose dotenv`

+And this one in the proyect folder
+#### `npm install bootstrap`

 In order to be able to run it, please follow the next commands: